-Students may not be allowed to participate in an educational visit (including residential visits) if their behavior at College indicates that the student's presence on the activity will be prejudicial to good order and/or safety.
+Students may not be allowed to participate in an educational visit (including residential visits) if their behaviour at college indicates that the student's presence on the activity will be prejudicial to good order and/or safety.
 Any serious offences whilst on an educational visit will result in the student being sent home at the parents' expense.